Chase College Checking account review

 What are the benefits of the Chase College Checking account?

 As the top bank in the US, Chase offers the security, services and customer support that you’d expect.
-This account, geared for students, sports features like free online bill pay and account alerts.
+This account, geared for students, sports standard features like free online bill pay, a Visa debit card, an user-friendly mobile app and these perks:

 - Convenient deposits.
 Deposit money at branches, ATMs, by mail, online or through the bank’s mobile app using Chase QuickDeposit.